txkitkat/260P_proj/README.md

 CONSTRAINTS: Numpy must be installed to environment

-The difference between holding and not holding data is that holding data follow the triangle inequality and non-holding data does not.
+The difference between holding and not holding data is that holding data follows the triangle inequality and non-holding data does not.

-Due to the size of data generated, testcase data cannot be push to the reop but can be regenerated locally to receive similar results.
+Due to the size of data generated, testcase data cannot be push to the repo but can be regenerated locally to receive similar results.